nosolutions/puppet-tsm/README.md

 * gsk8ssl32.pkg
 * gsk8ssl64.pkg

-The gsk package are usually provided as file systems packages (thanks IBM!) so you have to translate them with pkgtrans:
+IBM provides the gsk packages as file systems packages (thanks IBM!), so you have to translate them with pkgtrans:

    pkgtrans . gskssl32.pkg gsk8ssl32/

 and copy them to your HTTP download location.
-You are going to need two download locations one for sparc and one for i386 (see params.pp for an example).
+You are going to need two download locations: one for sparc and one for i386 (see params.pp for an example).

 ###Beginning with tsm